ILIAS-eLearning/ILIAS/Services/Language/use-language-object.md

 # Language Handling in ILIAS

 ILIAS offers multi-language support.
-Guidelines and additional information about the creating language entries and the language handling in ILIAS are described in the file [language.md](docs/development/language.md)
+Guidelines and additional information about the syntax and how to create language entries and the language handling in ILIAS are described in the file [language.md](docs/development/language.md)

 ## $lng Language Object